Henkjan1110/intro-programming-website/data/week5/1-learning-object-oriented-programming.md

 - `public Timer()`: creates a new timer.
 - `public String toString()`: returns a string representation of the timer in the format "seconds: hundredths of a second", where both the seconds and the hundredths of a second are represented by two numbers.
 For example, "19:83" would represent the time 19 seconds, 83 hundredths of a second.
 - `public void advance()`: moves the timer forward by a hundredth of a second.
 You can test the timer's functionality in the main program provided.
 The program prints the timer and advances it once every hundredth of a second.
-Once you've finished implementing the `Timer` class, please return the value.

 ```java
 Timer timer = new Timer();